 Let’s start with the basics: Tears are water, which means that it’s a lot harder to produce them if you’re dehydrated.
 Without enough fluid in your system, your body will be unable to activate its tear ducts—and no matter your acting training, you’ll have a tough time making yourself cry.

-Focus on the emotion, not the end result.
+Focus on the emotion, not the end result

-“If the mind goes to, ‘How do I cry?’, then you’re not going to,” says acting teacher Brad Calcaterra.
-Instead, he encourages students to engage with the emotions that emerge during a scene—and let the crying come naturally.
+If all you’re thinking about in a scene is crying on command, you’re not going to, says acting teacher Brad Calcaterra.
+Instead, he encourages students to engage with the genuine emotions that emerge during a scene to let the crying come naturally.
 “If I’m working with a very specific moment with the actor where that emotion needs to be there, I work on getting to a place where the body is relaxed, breathing, and the focus is on what is at hand.
-The second the actor goes to, ‘I have to cry here,’ you’re focused on a result and you’re not telling the emotional truth of the moment.”
+The second the actor goes, ‘I have to cry here,’ they’re focused on a result and are not telling the emotional truth of the moment.”

-Identify your personal triggers.
+Identify your emotional triggers

-Use your imagination.
+Use your imagination

+Making yourself cry on the spot isn’t just about mining your own trauma, though.
 Because he’s not a Method actor, Colter says he relies on principles such as Sanford Meisner’s imaginary circumstances and Stella Adler’s power of imagination when he needs to make himself cry for a scene.
 “Once you prep those, [crying will] be there for you,” he says.

 The process is simple: Put yourself in an imaginary scenario that stirs intense sadness.
 “It could be something that has nothing to do with the scene, and that’s your secret,” explains Colter.
 “No one has to know what you’re over there bawling about.
 You could be bawling about your kitty cat who just got bashed in a bag with a hammer!
 If you’re at a funeral and you’re crying, no one is going to pull you over and ask you why you’re crying.”

-Mine the script for additional context.
+Mine the script for additional context

-Fill in your character’s backstory as needed.
+Fill in your character’s backstory as needed

-Authentic vulnerability matters—even more than actual tears.
+Authentic vulnerability matters even more than actual tears

-“Every person, actor, human being is born with the capability to feel any emotion: sadness, loss, grief, envy, jealousy, pain,” Calcaterra notes.
-But summoning deep emotions at the drop of a hat takes practice and baby steps.
-You’re not going to cry like Meryl Streep on your first try—so keep at it!
+So there you have it.
+Remember these tips on what to do (and what not to do) when crying on command, and you’ll be more likely than ever to deliver an emotionally compelling performance.
+As Calcaterra says: “Every person, actor, human being is born with the capability to feel any emotion: sadness, loss, grief, envy, jealousy, pain.”
+But summoning strong emotions at the drop of a hat takes practice and baby steps.

 To practice your crying on camera, browse all of our film casting calls!